Uni-MuMER: Unified Multi-Task Fine-Tuning of Vision-Language Model for Handwritten Mathematical Expression Recognition: Experiments

 \para{Comparison with Large VLMs (Zero-Shot)} Next, we investigate the zero-shot performance of both open-source (Qwen-2.5VL family) and closed-source large VLMs on CROHME.
 Although open-source models exhibit nontrivial results, they tend to lag behind previous SOTA methods when no fine-tuning is involved.
 Contrastingly, certain closed-source VLMs like Gemini2.5-flash exhibit remarkable accuracy, surpassing lightweight specialized models in a purely zero-shot setting.
 They still underperform relative to our proposed Uni-MuMER and Uni-MuMER$^\dagger$ method.

-\para{Incremental Improvement} Building upon the Qwen2.5-VL-3B VLM base, our Vanilla(baseline) model already surpasses most published SOTA methods.
+\para{Incremental Gains} Building upon the Qwen2.5-VL-3B VLM base, our Vanilla (baseline) model already surpasses most published SOTA methods.
 After integrating three data-driven tasks, Tree-CoT, EDL, and SC, our method, Uni-MuMER$^\dagger$ further improves both ExpRate and ExpRate@CDM, as shown in \tabref{tab:main}.
 For a fair comparison, both the Vanilla (baseline) and Uni-MuMER are trained solely on the CROHME training set, without using any external data.
-Introducting Upon incorporating external data along with these tasks(1.6M samples), our final model, Uni-MuMER$^\dagger$, achieves even greater performance, notably reaching an ExpRate of 79.74\% and ExpRate@CDM of 82.86\% on the CROHME Average.
+Introducting Upon incorporating external data along with these tasks (1.6M samples), our final model, Uni-MuMER$^\dagger$, achieves even greater performance, notably reaching an ExpRate of 79.74\% and ExpRate@CDM of 82.86\% on the CROHME Average.
 Both Uni-MuMER and Uni-MuMER$^\dagger$ significantly outperform both the Vanilla (baseline) model and prior methods, underscoring the vital role of data-driven tasks and diverse external data in enhancing model accuracy.

-\para{Performance on HME100K} To focus the evaluation on mathematical expression recognition, following~\cite{gao2019UniblockScoringFiltering}, we exclude all test instances containing CJK characters. \tabref{tab:hme100k_sota} shows that open-source and closed-source VLMs exhibit modest performance, which is due to the challenging real-world conditions in HME100K dataset.
+\para{Performance on HME100K} To focus the evaluation on mathematical expression recognition, following~\cite{gao2019UniblockScoringFiltering}, we exclude all test instances containing CJK characters.
+Detailed impacts are discussed in \appref{app:sec:cjk}. \tabref{tab:hme100k_sota} shows that open-source and closed-source VLMs exhibit modest performance, which is due to the challenging real-world conditions in HME100K dataset.
 In contrast, several prior lightweight specialized methods exclusively trained on HME100K, such as TAMER, achieve strong performance.
-Although HiE-VL utilizes external training data, it achieves limited results on HME100K, even underperforming compared to lightweight specialized models.
+Although HiE-VL utilizes external training data, it achieves limited results on HME100K, even underperforming compared to prior models.
 Our Uni-MuMER achieves SOTA performance.
 Additionally, by using external data, Uni-MuMER$^\dagger$ further enhances its performance, clearly surpassing HiE-VL.